patrickenfuego/FFEncoder/README.md

 > You can compile ffmpeg manually from source on all platforms, which allows you to select additional libraries (like Fraunhofer's libfdk AAC encoder).
 For more information, see [here](https://trac.ffmpeg.org/wiki/CompilationGuide)

+&nbsp;

+## Dependency Installation

 ### Windows

-For Windows users, navigate to the [ffmpeg downloads page](https://ffmpeg.org/download.html#build-windows) and install one of the prebuilt Windows exe packages.
+Navigate to the [ffmpeg downloads page](https://ffmpeg.org/download.html#build-windows) and install one of the prebuilt Windows exe packages.

 ### Linux

-For Linux users, you can install ffmpeg using your package manager of choice (apt/yum/pacman):
+You can install ffmpeg using your package manager of choice (apt/yum/pacman/zypper):

 > `apt install ffmpeg`